 Stay firm and set deadlines

-Your solicitor is also key to ensuring the sales goes efficiently.
+Your solicitor is also key to ensuring the sales go efficiently.
 Be extremely clear that you have a deadline for the sale and ensure they work closely with your and your buyer’s Estate Agents to keep things moving.